 Holding shares of Common Stock involves a high degree of risk.
-You should carefully consider and evaluate all of the information contained in this prospectus and in the documents that we incorporate by reference into this prospectus before you decide to accept any Warrant Shares.
-In particular, you should carefully consider and evaluate the risks and uncertainties described under the heading "Risk Factors" in this prospectus, or in the documents incorporated by reference herein.
-Any of the risks and uncertainties set forth in this prospectus, as updated by annual, quarterly and other reports and documents that we file with the SEC and incorporate by reference into this prospectus, could materially and adversely affect our business, results of operations and financial condition, which in turn could materially and adversely affect the value of our Common Stock.
+You should carefully consider and evaluate all of the information contained in this Reoffer Prospectus and in the documents that we incorporate by reference into this Reoffer Prospectus before you decide to accept any Shares.
+In particular, you should carefully consider and evaluate the risks and uncertainties described under the heading "Risk Factors" in this Reoffer Prospectus, or in the documents incorporated by reference herein.
+Any of the risks and uncertainties set forth in this Reoffer Prospectus, as updated by annual, quarterly and other reports and documents that we file with the Commission and incorporate by reference into this Reoffer Prospectus, could materially and adversely affect our business, results of operations and financial condition, which in turn could materially and adversely affect the value of our Common Stock.